a beginner’s guide to an easy, thrifty backyard garden

 6. use free or cheap mulch

 Ground cover or path cover!
-Mulching can save on weeding and watering.
+Mulching can save you on weeding and watering.
 Here are some free or cheap ground covers: Cardboard boxes, broken down and laid on your garden paths.
 Grass clippings.
-Weeds, yep –pull them out and stack them on the garden paths and let them dry.
+Weeds, yep –pull them out, stack them on the garden paths, and let them dry.
 Carpet scraps.
 Or really anything that will prevent weed growth.
 Buried under my bee garden area is a giant hamburger advertisement, recycled from a billboard.
 In the actual garden beds, you may mulch with grass clippings, newspaper, black plastic, landscaping fabric, or straw.

 7. create a compost pile